JoshuaKGoldberg/create/packages/site/src/content/docs/configuration.md

 Running `npx create` in a repository with that configuration file would add in the created outputs from `blockAreTheTypesWrong`.

-#### `remove`
+#### `exclude`

-Any Blocks to remove from what the Preset provides.
+Any Blocks to exclude from what the Preset provides.

-For example, this configuration file removes the default _"This package was templated with..."_ notice that comes with `create-typescript-app`:
+For example, this configuration file omits the default _"This package was templated with..."_ notice that comes with `create-typescript-app`:

 ```ts title="create.config.js"
 import { createConfig } from "create";